 Recipients will also receive an educational handout that highlights the nutritional advantages of the items in the bag, tips to reduce waste, recipe ideas, and produce safety.
 Feedback will also be collected from recipients and volunteers to evaluate the program launch so we can continue to improve the program.
 Professor Lauri Wright from the University of South Florida’s College of Public Health will assist Meals On Wheels of Tampa staff in evaluating the effectiveness of this program on Tampa’s seniors and homebound.
 Pre-test surveys are currently underway; post-test surveys will begin in March.

-Future POW/Saturday delivery dates are: March 19th, April 16th, and May 21st (Hurricane Prep Pack Day) We hope to expand the program later this year.
+Future POW/Saturday delivery dates are: February 20th , March 19th, and April 16th.
+We hope to expand the program later this year.